LacunaSpace/orbit-tools/README.md

 Building requires gnu make, gcc and perl5.
 Simply type `make`, executables will be placed in the `bin` directory.

+The code has been tested on OS-X and Ubuntu Linux.
+It should compile and run with little or no modification on any POSIX compliant platform.

 Details
 =======
 Date and time format